Aha Shake Heartbreak

 "The Bucket", "Four Kicks" and "King of the Rodeo" were released as singles in the UK.

-The album's fourth track "Pistol of Fire" was covered by British DJ and producer Mark Ronson featuring vocals by singer D. Smith, which was first released as the B-side to his cover of the Kaiser Chiefs' "Oh My God" featuring Lily Allen, from his 2007 studio album of cover versions, Version, with Ronson and Smith's version later appearing as one of three bonus tracks on the digital deluxe edition of Version.
-Ronson later remixed Kings of Leon's original version as the B-side to their 2009 single "Revelry".

 Recording

 Like its predecessor, Aha Shake Heartbreak was recorded with producer Ethan Johns at his Three Crows Studio in Los Angeles using The Beatles' old Abbey Road mixing desk.

 Title and artwork

-The title of the album comes from the third track, "Taper Jean Girl."
+The title of the album comes from the third track, "Taper Jean Girl".

 There were two different covers for the album: the original UK/Ireland version of the album featured a white orchid on a black background, whereas the later U.S. version featured a different kind of orchid on a white background.
-The releases of the album with a white orchid on the cover contain bonus track "Where Nobody Knows."
+The releases of the album with a white orchid on the cover contain bonus track "Where Nobody Knows".
 On compact disc, both versions of the artwork include a picture of the band as children hidden underneath the plastic tray that holds the disc.

 Reception

 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album has an average score of 74, based on 31 reviews, which indicates it received "generally favorable reviews".
 Rolling Stone listed it as the 39th best album of its decade, and it was also included in the book 1001 Albums You Must Hear Before You Die.

 The band's popularity spiked in Australia during the weeks of September 22 and 29, 2008, when all four of their studio albums were in the top 50 on the charts.
 At that point, Aha Shake Heartbreak reached at its highest position yet, number 25, and attained Platinum sales.
 It was certified 2× Platinum in Australia on January 12, 2009.

 The album has sold more than 910,000 copies worldwide.